NOC Tools and Software in 2026: An Operational Perspective

 3. Ticketing

 Ticketing systems are core to ITSM in the NOC.
-They track issues by their urgency, severity, and personnel assignment and create tickets that describe issues so they can be processed and assigned to the appropriate resource.
-When a person or group assigned to a task can’t complete it, the ticket will move to the next level for correction.
+They track issues by urgency, severity, and personnel assignment and create tickets that describe issues so they can be processed and assigned to the appropriate resource.
+When a person or group assigned to a task can't complete it, the ticket moves to the next level for correction.

 ServiceNow